Plancke/hypixel-php/README.md

 # Hypixel PHP

-A PHP class for fetching Player/Guild information from the Public HypixelAPI Documentation for the Public API can be found here: https://github.com/HypixelDev/PublicAPI
+A PHP class for fetching Player/Guild information from the Public HypixelAPI.
+Documentation for the Public API can be found here: https://github.com/HypixelDev/PublicAPI

 ## Requirements